-Staff should use the same record of concern form Form C (Green form) to record these early concerns.
+Staff should use the same record of concern form Form C (Green form) (Delete and insert alternative recording system as appropriate) to record these early concerns.
 If the pupil does begin to reveal that they are being harmed, staff should follow the advice below.
 Following an initial conversation with the pupil, if the member of staff remains concerned, they should discuss their concerns with the DSL.